Do you sometimes feel sleepy, drowsy, or tired after eating fruit, especially at breakfast, and you don’t know why?

 A mere 1 Tbsp. of olive oil drizzled over my salad the night before was enough to make me feel drowsy the next day after eating fruit.

 Remember that olive oil, just like the rest of the cooking oils, is a refined product and one of the most concentrated sources of calories available anywhere.
-One tablespoon of oil contains 120 calories of pure fat, with almost no other nutrients.
+One tablespoon of oil contains 120 calories of pure fat, with almost no other nutrient.